lazer002/lazer002/README.md

 Programmer specialized in web development using multiple tools, frameworks and libraries both in frontend and backend.
 I pay a lot of attention to detail to generate best products.

-- 🔭 I’m currently working on IDK
+- 🔭 I’m currently working on Hmm.... nice

 - 🌱 I’m currently learning **whatever depend on my mood**